MaxHalford/eaopt/README.md

 - Implement the `Genome` interface.
 - Instantiate a `GA` struct.

-The `Genome` interface is used define the logic that is specific to your problem; logic that gago doesn't know about.
+The `Genome` interface is used to define the logic that is specific to your problem; logic that gago doesn't know about.
 For example this is where you will define an `Evaluate()` method for evaluating a particular problem.
 The `GA` struct contains context-agnostic information.
 For example this is where you can choose the number of individuals in a population (which is a separate concern from your particular problem).
+Apart from a good design pattern, decoupling the problem definition from the optimization through the `Genome` interface means that gago can be used to optimize *any* kind of problem.

 ### Implementing the Genome interface